M00N77/M00N77/README.md

 ## about

-i’m a frontend developer focused on building clean, usable and maintainable web interfaces.
+i'm a frontend developer focused on building clean, usable and maintainable web interfaces.

 my main interests are: